justDabuK/emberwood-village/src/pages/spells/vanishToTheSpaceBetweenWorlds.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Vanish to the Space Between Worlds'
+title: "Vanish to the Space Between Worlds"
 level: 3
-school: 'Contaminated Abjuration'
+school: "Contaminated Abjuration"
-castingTime: '1 reaction, which you take when you take damage'
+castingTime: "1 reaction, which you take when you take damage"
-range: 'Self'
+range: "Self"
-components: 'S, M (a delerium chip worth 10 gp) '
+components: "S, M (a delerium chip worth 10 gp) "
-duration: '1 round'
+duration: "1 round"
 disabled: true
 ---

-*When you cast this spell, you gain 1 Contamination Level.*
+_When you cast this spell, you gain 1 Contamination Level._

 When you cast this spell, you vanish from your current plane of existence and appear in the Space Between Worlds (avoiding the triggering damage).
 At the start of your next turn, you return to an unoccupied space of your choice within 30 feet of the space you vanished from.
 If no unoccupied space is available within that range, you appear in the nearest unoccupied space (chosen at random if more than one space is equally near).